 bioRxiv (in review)

-We present mRNABench, a comprehensive benchmarking suite for mature mRNA biology that evaluates the representational quality of embeddings from self-supervised nucleotide foundation models. *Denotes co-first authorship.
+We present mRNABench, a comprehensive benchmarking suite for mature mRNA biology that evaluates the representational quality of embeddings from self-supervised nucleotide foundation models.

 Advances in Neural Information Processing Systems (NeurIPS 2024)